T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Power - for hardware power button.

 Please keep in mind, mixing different event modes for one light can provide unexpected results, as well as last 2 modes can be unsupported for some lights (will do morph).
 But you can experiment.

-"Gauge" block controls how to zone lights color will be altered depends on it position on the grid.
-For gauge type drop down, available modes are:
-- Off - All zone lights will have the same color.
-- Horizontal - fill zone from left to right.
-- Vertical - fill zone from top to bottom.
-- Diagonal (left) - fill zone from top-left point to bottom-right.
-- Diagonal (right) - fill zone from top-right point to bottom-left.
-- Radial - fill zone by ellipse from center to borders.

-"Reverse" check box invert filling direction to right-to-left and bottom-to-top.
-"Gradient" check box alter zone filling.
-In case zone have 2 colors, it will filled as gradient then enabled.
-For event/haptics gauge, it will filled by gradient color instead of peak indicator.

-Please keep in mind - defining zone as "Gradient" disables hardware color effects!

 ### Events Monitoring